Code-Institute-Submissions/notes-and-lists-ms2/README.md

 - multiple users
 - add images/videos to the notes
 - categorize notes with a label
+- add notifications to user after action is done
 - drag and drop features
 - instead of delete confirmation add "Undo" option, add "Bin" page
 - add toasts for notifications